 Our East Coast Sri Lanka special offer is a great option for those looking to travel between April and October.
-This 11-night tour of Sri Lanka begins with two nights by a rural coconut plantation, then takes you to Kandy, a cultural melting pot known for its artistic heritage, and then to Ella, a town on the south-eastern edge of Sri Lanka’s tea hills which boasts glorious views and walking trails.
+This 11-night tour of Sri Lanka begins with two nights by a rural coconut plantation, then takes you to Kandy, a cultural melting pot known for its artistic heritage, and then to Bandarawela, a town on the south-eastern edge of Sri Lanka’s tea hills which boasts glorious views and walking trails.
 From here, head to Pasikudah, an east coast town with a long, shallow bay, a picturesque and family-friendly spot for swimming and water-sports.
-End with a couple of nights in the Cultural Triangle to visit Sri Lanka’s most iconic historical monuments before a final night on a coconut plantation close to the airport.
+End with a couple of nights in the Cultural Triangle to visit Sri Lanka’s most iconic historical monuments before a final night by a tranquil lagoon close to the airport.

 - Indulge in exhilarating water-sports in Pasikudah

-- Experience the panoramic views across the Ella Gap
+- Experience the panoramic views of the southern highlands

 - Explore Kandy’s diverse history and artistic heritage